alejandracarrilloca/alejandracarrilloca/README.md

 My academic and research focus lies in understanding the genomic and molecular mechanisms that regulate immune responses in the context of cancer.
 I am particularly interested in how computational biology and bioinformatics can be applied to identify key immune-related genes, autoimmune diseases, cellular interactions, and signaling pathways that influence tumor progression, immune evasion, and therapeutic resistance.
 Additionally, I am interested in the development and optimization of gene- and cell-based immunotherapies.

 **Main interests:**
-Cancer immunology · Neuroimmunology · Neurodegenerative diseases (e.g., Alzheimer's disease and Parkinson's disease) · Immunogenomics · Tumor microenvironment · Translational immunology · Stem cell biology · Regulatory networks · Genetic engineering · Computational biology ·  Bioinformatics
+Cancer immunology · Neuroimmunology · Neurodegenerative diseases · Autoimmune diseases · Immunogenomics · Tumor microenvironment · Translational immunology · Stem cell biology · Regulatory networks · Genetic engineering · Computational biology ·  Bioinformatics

 ---